biovcnet/python/Lesson9OrdinationsForAmplicons_I/README.md

   - 1 means the relative abundances of species of each of the two samples are completely different

 - ***Jaccard distance***:
   - Does not take the relative abundances of species in each sample into account.
-This means the species abundances are converted to a *binary* format- Present (1) or absent (0).
+This means the species abundances in each sample are treated as *binary*- present or absent.
+  - Ranges from 0 to 1
+  - 0 means that the two samples have exactly the same species
+  - 1 means that the two samples have no species in common